jaswindersingh2/SPOT-RNA-1D/README.md

                    default folder: ./SPOT-RNA-1D/outputs
   --batch_size     Number of simultaneous prediction for multi sequence fasta file input
                    default batch size: 10
-  --gpu            To run on GPU, specifiy GPU number.
-If only one GPU in the system specifiy 0
+  --gpu            To run on GPU, specify GPU number.
+If only one GPU in the system specify 0
                    default: -1 (no GPU)
   --cpu            Specify number of cpu threads that SPOT-RNA-1D can use
                    default = 16